iptv-org/epg/README.md

 npm run grab --- --site=example.com --maxConnections=10
 ```

-But be aware that under heavy load, some sites may start return an error or completely block your access.
+But be aware that under heavy load some sites may start return an error or completely block your access.

 ### Use custom channel list